sf-wdi-24/rails_bog_app/README.md

 end
 ```

-Now that we have our route, we'll add the controller method it uses.
+Now that we have our route, we'll add the controller action it uses.

 ```ruby
 #app/controllers/creatures_controller.rb